-Comotomo bottles have 2 anti-colic vents unlike Mimijumi, which has only one.
+Comotomo bottles have two anti-colic vents, unlike Mimijumi, which has only one.
 This means that they are more efficient at expelling air from the baby during feeding.

 Thus, when compared to the Mimijumi bottle, Comotomo bottles are the best for preventing colic and gas in babies.

 These bottles come in two sizes as well; 5 ounces and 8 ounces.
 The 5-ounce bottles come with a slow flow nipple while the 8-ounce bottle comes with a medium flow.
 You can, however, purchase replacement nipples depending on the needs of your baby.
 For instance, you can get the variable flow nipple if your baby starts taking thicker fluids.

 There are volume markings on the side of the bottle that have a different texture from the rest of the bottle.
 The markings are in fluid ounces (oz.) and milliliters (ml).

 Mimijumi bottles are straightforward to use.
 When you are holding a hungry-crying baby, you can easily open and close this bottle with hand.
 The non-skid base allows the bottle to stand firm on a tabletop as you replace the nipple, add the milk or prepare the formula without the bottle toppling over.